 Almost there!
-Last thing we need to ensure is that we translate the “m” or “f” into “mr.” or “mrs.”.
+The last thing we need to ensure is that we translate the “m” or “f” into “Mr.” or “Mrs.”.
 There are many ways to do this.
 Here we are going to solve it with the IF formula.
 The IF works as follows:

 =IF("a logical test","value if true","value if false")

-So we can say; if the value in column C is “f”, you should use “mrs.”, if it is false use “mr.”.
+So we can say; that if the value in column C is “f”, you should use “Mrs.”, if it is false use “Mr.”.

-And in this way we can complete our message, with appropriate salutation, good looking dates and fully personalized.
+And in this way, we can complete our message, with the appropriate salutation, good looking dates and fully personalized.

 =CONCATENATE("Dear ",IF(C2="f","mrs.","mr.")," ",B2,", your appointment is scheduled on ",TEXT(D2,"mmmm d, yyyy")," at ",TEXT(E2,"hh:mm"),".
 Best regards, Cas Personal Finance")